Flyers dedicate 4-1 victory to cancer-stricken teammate

 ”It was a bit of a crazy night,” Ducks coach Dallas Eakins said. ”There’s times where I was really encouraged and proud of the way we were playing, and then there was time we were shaking our heads, like you know, what are we doing?”

 Philly lived up to its City of Brotherly Love civic nickname with Kase and Ducks F Ondrej Kase both playing in the game.
-Their parents made the trip from the Czech Republic and split their fashion ties: Kamila Kase wore a Flyers jersey and Robert Kase went with the Ducks.
+Their parents made the trip from the Czech Republic and split their fashion ties: Kamila Kase wore a Ducks jersey and Robert Kase went with the Flyers.

-Score one for mom, who repped the right jersey when David scored his first NHL goal.
+Score one for dad, who repped the right jersey when David scored his first NHL goal.

 ”I’m the winner in my family,” David said to laughter.